1 Expectations and administrative pressures

 Nurses’ definitions of the patient’s illness status – that is, their expectations – affect their behaviour towards him.
 Therefore, the moment when their expectations change is significant.
 For example, even when the physician’s cues imply that the patient is doomed, as when he stops blood transfusions, the nurses may still not be absolutely sure that the implied prediction is accurate.
 They may not lower their levels of alertness or reduce their effort to save the patient.

-One of the course testers commented on how this echoed her own experience of expectation and prognosis, which had not been a particularly positive one:
+This resonated with one person, who commented on how this echoed her own past experience of expectation and prognosis, which had not been a particularly positive one:

 As my grandfather lay in a hospital bed for six weeks, at some point (I cannot recall when) a ‘Do not resuscitate’ card appeared at the foot of his bed.
 This card, which came out of the blue and had not been discussed with my family, signalled to me and everyone else on the ward that my grandfather had been identified by the medical personnel as someone who they were not willing to ‘work on’ anymore.
 From that moment on it appeared that the clinical staff's behaviour around my grandfather changed, as if he was doomed in some way.